-Beautiful and drought tolerant - aloe vera attracts hummingbirds and can be grown in almost any garden.
+Beautiful and drought tolerant, aloe vera attracts hummingbirds and can be grown in almost any garden.
 Learn tips for aloe vera plant care.

-The ability of the sap of aloe vera to soothe burns is well known, but did you know that aloe vera is a beautiful, drought tolerant plant that can be grown in almost any garden?
+Aloe vera gel‘s ability to soothe burns is well known, but did you know that the plant itself is beautiful, drought tolerant, and can be grown in almost any garden?
 Here’s what you should know about this pretty and useful succulent, including how to take care of an aloe vera plant.

-Aloe vera (Aloe spp.) is native to Africa and is belongs to the Lily family of plants.
-This attractive succulent can be grown both indoors and outdoors.
-In zone 9 and above, aloe vera grows outdoors throughout the year.
-However, it can be enjoyed by gardeners in all climates by being brought indoors when temperatures dip below freezing and then taken back outside once the weather warms up.
+Aloe vera (Aloe spp.) is native to Africa, and it belongs to the lily family of plants.
+This attractive flowering succulent can be grown both indoors and outdoors.
+In zone 9 and above, aloe grows outdoors throughout the year.
+However, these plants can be enjoyed by gardeners in all climates.
+Bring them indoors when temperatures dip below freezing and then take them back outside once the weather warms up.

-The leaves of aloe vera are thick and fleshly with ‘teeth’ on the edges.
-Water is stored inside of the leaves that grow 1 to 2 feet high and have a rosette form at the base of the plant.
-Aloe vera produce new plants along the outside of the main clump of leaves.
-These young plants can be divided (removed with a sharp shovel) and replanted elsewhere in the garden or given to friends.
+Aloe’s leaves are thick and fleshy with ‘teeth’ on the edges.
+Water is stored inside of the leaves, which grow 1 to 2 feet high and have a rosette form at the base of the plant.
+Aloe vera produces new plants outside of the main clump of leaves.
+These young plants can be divided (split them off with a sharp shovel) and replanted elsewhere in the garden or given to friends.

 While drought tolerant, aloe vera does best with some supplemental water in the absence of rainfall.
 Water deeply and then allow the top 3 inches of soil to dry out before watering again.
-If the tips of the leaves begin to brown, that is a sign the plant needs more water.
+If the leaf tips begin to brown, that is a sign the plant needs more water.
 When is the best time to water plants?

-Beside the beauty that aloe vera brings to the landscape, they are also handy to have on hand when you have an abrasion or burn – simply cut off a leaf from the bottom of the plant, drain off the yellow latex sap, and press the open part to your wound.
+Besides the beauty that aloe vera brings to the landscape, it is also a handy plant to have on hand when you have an abrasion or burn.
+Simply cut off a leaf from the bottom of the plant, drain off the yellow latex sap, and press the open part to your wound.